stratumn/go-indigonode/doc/extend.md

 }
 ```

-After registering your service, you can build `alice` using `go build`.
+After registering your service, you can build `indigo-node` using `go build`.

 You should now be able to start your service from the CLI using
 `manager-start myservice`.